 Sakai is an open-source Collaboration and Learning Environment (CLE).
 For more information, please visit our main website.
 If you're new to the Sakai Community, take a look at Getting Started with Sakai.

 This site is the Sakai community wiki, supporting community collaboration around building, deploying, and using Sakai.
 Wiki content falls into four broad categories:

-- Building Sakai (sakai-dev) - designing, developing, testing, and documenting Sakai (learn about the technical details of building tools or integrating services; find guidelines for design and development of tools and services; locate technical specifications; learn about plans for future releases).
-For designers, programmers, developers, and quality assurance.
+- Building Sakai - designing, developing, testing, and documenting (learn about the technical details of building tools or integrating services; find guidelines for design and development of tools and services; locate technical specifications; learn about plans for future releases)

-- Deploying Sakai (production) - implementing, installing, configuring, and supporting Sakai (find release documentation; learn about performance tuning; browse suggested hardware and software configurations; share examples of training, tutorial and support materials).
-For sysadmins, DBAs, and technical support staff.
+- Deploying Sakai - installing, implementing, configuring, and supporting (find release documentation; learn about performance tuning; browse suggested hardware and software configurations; share examples of training, tutorial and support documentation)

-- Using Sakai (sakai-user) - teaching and learning, collaboration, and other uses of Sakai (learn about best practices; share experiences; connect with user communities with similar interests, K-12, Higher-Ed, Portfolios).
-For teachers, staff, students, researchers, instructional designers, instructional technologists and end-user support staff.
+- Using Sakai - collaborating, teaching and learning, and other uses (learn about best practices; share experiences; connect with user communities with similar interests, K-12, Higher-Ed, Portfolios)

 Contributing to the Sakai Community